 Morale amongst the local security forces was now at an all time low.
 On 20 June 1967 a mutiny in the Federation Army spread to the local police.
 Eight soldiers of the Royal Corps of Transport were killed when mutineers fired on their lorry.

 Order was quickly restored, but rumours that the British were shooting mutineers led to a number of ambushes in the Crater area of Aden.
-This resulted in the deaths of a dozen more soldiers, including men from 1st Battalion, The Argyll and Sutherland Highlanders.
+This resulted in the deaths of a dozen more soldiers, including men from The Royal Northumberland Fusiliers and The Argyll and Sutherland Highlanders.
 Two weeks later, Lieutenant-Colonel Colin Mitchell led the Argylls back into Crater, which was re-occupied in a blaze of publicity.

 ‘There was a series of anti-British riots in the town of Crater...
 And so we started on IS duties, Internal Security, where we formed what was called “The Box”.